-The USB Applications function provides AiDisk, Servers Center, Network Printer Server and Download Master submenus.
+The USB Application function provides Servers Center.

 IMPORTANT!
 To use the server functions, you need to insert a USB storage device, such as a USB hard disk or USB flash drive, in the USB 2.0 port on the rear panel of your wireless router.
 Ensure that the USB storage device is formatted and partitioned properly.
 Refer to the ASUS website at http://event.asus.com/2009/networks/disksupport/ for the file system support table.